Jonathan Wylie is a digital learning consultant who has a passion for helping others get the best out of their technology.

 It's still not a perfect GTD app, but it's a lot better than it used to be, and if you are already invested in the Apple ecosystem, it's well worth your time to see if you can make Reminders work for you; especially when you consider that Reminders can be used on an iPhone, iPad, Mac, Apple Watch, HomePod and even on the web.
 Here's what you need to know to get started.

 How to Make Lists for Apple Reminders

 Every great GTD system starts with a list.
-Whether you are a strict adherent to the original philosophy, or you adapt it to meet your own needs like I do, you will want to start with creating some lists for your tasks.
-You can create lists on an iPhone, iPad or on a Mac.
-Here's how it works on iOS 13, iPadOS, or on MacOS Catalina and later.
+Whether you are a strict adherent to the original philosophy, or you adapt it to meet your own needs as I do, you will want to start with creating some lists for your tasks.
+You can create lists on an iPhone, iPad, or on a Mac.
+Here's how it works on iOS 13, iPadOS, or on macOS Catalina and later.

 - Open the Reminders app

 - Tap Add List at the bottom of your screen

 - Enter the name for your list, e.g. Projects